List of Grimm characters: Drew Wu

 Sergeant Drew Wu (played by Reggie Lee) is the go-to technical expert who provides backgrounds, hard drive contents, and general cyber knowledge to the detectives.
 He can't resist making a pun at every opportunity.

 Rosalee Calvert

 Rosalee Calvert (played by Bree Turner) is a Fuchsbau, a fox-like Wesen.
 She is first seen in the season 1 episode "Island of Dreams" after her brother Freddy Calvert, an apothecary, is murdered.
 She comes to Portland to close her brother's "Spice & Tea Shop", but, as an apothecary herself, winds up running it, after becoming smitten with Monroe.

 Adalind Schade

-Adalind Schade (played by Claire Coffee) is a Hexenbiest and an attorney.
-She is first seen in the pilot episode, when she walks out of a coffeeshop.
-She has an intensely adversarial relationship with Nick Burkhardt...until season 5 when things change.
+Adalind Schade- Burkardt (played by Claire Coffee) is a Hexenbiest and an attorney.
+She is a first seen in the pilot episode, when she walks out of a coffeeshop.
+She has an intensely adversarial relationship with Nick Burkhardt (up until season 5).
 In season 2, she learns that she is pregnant with Captain Renard's daughter, Diana and in later seasons, she becomes the mother of Nick's son Kelly.